Abdullahifrh/pitchquery/README.md

 Each snapshot contains one CSV per warehouse table plus a `manifest.json` file with row counts and metadata.

+**Note:** *The FPL API updates continuously each season.
+To ensure full end-to-end reproducibility of the 2025–26 transformation pipeline, static raw snapshots for season=2025_26 are preserved in data/snapshots/season=2025_26/*

 ## Load the latest snapshot into PostgreSQL

 After a successful snapshot has been created, load the newest snapshot into PostgreSQL: